You're already subscribed!

 Aperitif.
 Ideal with fried foie gras or in ravioli.
 Blue-veined cheeses: (Roquefort, Bleu des Causses, Bleu d'Auvergne, Fourme d'Ambert...).
 Yellow or white fruit desserts, crème brûlée, marrons glacés.

 The Swiss Hermitage.
 Both an appellation and a grape variety, it owes its Valaisan name of Ermitage to the prestige of Marsanne from the Rhone Valley.
 Marsanne occupies the best slopes on the right bank of the Rhône and finds its favourite terroirs in the regions of Sion, Fully and Ardon.
-Most often matured in barrels, it offers dry white wines with a woody profile, rather fat in texture and with an incomparable aromatic power.
+Most often matured in barrels, it offers dry white wines with a woody profile, rather rich texture and an incomparable aromatic power.
 The finesse of these wines makes them true gastronomy wines to be reserved for worthy meals.

 Also called Ermitage, Ermitage Blanc, Ermitazh, Hermitage, Marsanne Blanche, White Hermitage, Marzanne, Marsan Belyi, Roussette de Saint Peray, Roussette Grosse, Grosse Roussette, Avilleran, Avilleron, Champagne Piacentina, Johannisberg, Metternich, Rousseau, and Zrmitazh.